-Chorus runs with AWS’ state of the art infrastructure, and makes use of its comprehensive security features to enforce rigorous access control and defend against threats such as DDoS attacks.
+Chorus runs with AWS’ state of the art infrastructure and uses its comprehensive security features to enforce rigorous access control and defend against threats such as DDoS attacks.
 Our policy is to keep data encrypted in transit and at rest, wherever possible, to eliminate the possibility of any unauthorised access.

 Who owns the data?

 NBS claims no ownership rights to data entered by users into NBS Chorus.
-All of the intellectual property rights in the NBS Chorus Service, the NBS Content and in any materials or software created or used in the provision of training are, and shall remain at all times, the sole and exclusive property of NBS or its licencors.
+All of the intellectual property rights in the NBS Chorus Service, the NBS Content and any materials or software created or used in the provision of training are and shall remain at all times the sole and exclusive property of NBS or its licensors.

 How is my data backed up?

-Our infrastructure is designed to be extremely reliable, and makes use of the latest cloud technologies to minimise the risk of any data loss.
+Our infrastructure is designed to be extremely reliable and uses the latest cloud technologies to minimise the risk of any data loss.
 Data is continually backed up with a restoration window target of five minutes (the maximum potential of any data loss in the unlikely event of a problem).
-Data and back-ups are stored on systems with a designed durability of 99.999999999%, giving robust protection from component failure leading to data loss.
+In addition, data and back-ups are stored on systems with designed durability of 99.999999999%, giving robust protection from component failure leading to data loss.

 Use Google Chrome for the best experience with NBS Chorus.